Best Dog Crates for a Baby Household (2026)

 What stands out

-- Diamond mesh and rounded frame designed to prevent paw and jaw pinching
+- Diamond mesh and rounded frame designed to reduce paw and jaw pinch points, per the spec sheet

-- Collapses and rolls like a suitcase — genuinely one-handed setup
+- Collapses and rolls like a suitcase — owners describe genuinely one-handed setup

 - Side hatch and ceiling hatch make access easy in tight rooms

-- Costs five to ten iCrates — the math only works if design and safety details matter to you
+- Costs many times what a wire crate does — often roughly five to twenty times the price of a budget wire crate — so the math only works if design and safety details matter to you

 - Heavier than wire; the wheels exist for a reason